Longueuil: Public transportation

 The city is also served by the Longueuil–Université-de-Sherbrooke Metro station, adjacent to the Longueuil bus terminus.
 The station connects to downtown Montreal via the Yellow Line of the Metro.
 The Réseau de transport métropolitain (RTM) runs the Mont-Saint-Hilaire commuter train line also serves the south shore.
 The only commuter train station in the city of Longueuil is Longueuil–Saint-Hubert station.
 Until the mid-1950s, Longueuil was served by interurban streetcars operated by the Montreal and Southern Counties Railway.

-Longueuil also has a small airport, Saint-Hubert Airport.
+Longueuil also has a small national airport, Montreal Metropolitan Airport.
 It is one of Canada's most important general aviation airports, ranked 12th busiest airport by aircraft movements.

 A small marina, the Réal-Bouvier Marina is located on the Saint Lawrence River in the borough of Le Vieux-Longueuil.
 The Old Port of Montreal–Longueuil Ferry is a seasonal ferry service links the Réal-Bouvier Marina to the Jacques Cartier Pier in the Old Port of Montreal.